Load Required Packages

 Dataset Generation

 Based on the above structural causal model, we simulate a hypothetical dataset where each observation represents an individual with a given age (\(L\)), diabetes medication status (\(A\)), and cholesterol level (\(Y\)).
 We generate counterfactual cholesterol levels under both treatment (\(A=1\), denoted as \(Y_1\)) and no treatment (\(A=0\), denoted as \(Y_0\)), enabling us to estimate causal effects.
-Diabetes medication status is randomly assigned to individuals, and their cholesterol level will be assigned \(Y=Y_1\) if cholesterol is treated, and \(Y=Y_0\) if cholesterol is not treated.
+The observed medication status \(A\) is generated from the structural model \(\text{Logit}\,P(A=1)\sim 0.4L\), so that age (\(L\)) genuinely confounds the exposure-outcome relationship.
+Each individual’s observed cholesterol level is set to \(Y=Y_1\) if treated and \(Y=Y_0\) if not treated.

 # Creating a function for generating data based on the 3 variables, L, A, and Y.